 Northwest College Students Escape Grizzly Attack

-The bear first attacked one of the students, and then the other, who tried to help the student.
+The bear first attacked one of the students and then the other, who tried to help the first student.

-"I didn't want to lose my friend.
+“I didn’t want to lose my friend.
 It was bad.
-There was big ol' bear on top of him.
-I could have run and potentially lost a friend, or get him off and save him," said Kendell Cummings, from his hospital bed in Billings, Montana.
+There was big ol’ bear on top of him.
+I could have run and potentially lost a friend, or get him off and save him,” said Kendell Cummings from his hospital bed in Billings, Mont.

 Trending Stories